MidnightDreamerX17/skill20/Optional/Feats.md

 - **Drunken Master** - When the character is under the effect of a poison or disease, they gain a bonus of +4 to attack accuracy and damage.
 - **Endurance** - The character gains a bonus of +2 to Strength and Constitution saving throws.
 - **Enemy Category Specialization** (specific) - The character gains a bonus of +1 to all actions against the enemy category.
+- **Ethereal Curtain Cognizance** - The character can spend a full minute to try to find shortcuts in the curtain between the border and deep ethereal.
+- **Ethereal Nutriment** - The character can gain basic nutrition by breathing in the ethereal plane.
+- **Ethereal Sight** - The character can see through the deep ethereal for up to 100 seconds at a time.
+A minute is required to recover.
+- **Ethereal Tracking** - The character can track targets through the ethereal plane normally.
+- **Ethereal Vapor Weave** - The character can form basic images, objects, and sounds in the ethereal plane for up to an hour.
+It takes another hour to recover from this effort.
 - **Forester** - The character gains a bonus of +4 to checks relating to forests, survival in them, and traversing through them.
 - **Fortunate** - The character gains a bonus of +2 to avoid surprise.
 - **Hand of Kindness** - The character's healing magic is improved by 1 hit point per die.
 - **Healing Moment** - The character rests just as well in rough conditions as they do in a civilized bed.
 - **Holy Weapon Charge** (requires Cleric Power skill) - The character can expend a 1st-circle Cleric spell energy to make the whole party's weapons able to damage incorporeal, undead, and other such creatures.
 This effect lasts for a number of rounds equal to the character's Experience Level.
 This is not considered to be a spell casting.
+- **Illusion Pierce** - The character gains a bonus of +4 to save against illusions and enchantments.
 - **Improved Familiar** - The character casts the *Find Familiar* spell with a bonus of +4 caster levels.
 - **Improved Familiar, Greater** (requires Improved Familiar) - The character casts the *Find Familiar* spell with a bonus of +4 caster levels.
 - **Improved Initiative** - The character gains a bonus of +10 to initiative rolls.